wiremock/wiremock.org/_docs/stub-metadata.md

 ---
-layout: docs
-title: "Stub Metadata"
-meta_title: Associating and using metadata with API stubs | WireMock
-toc_rank: 117
+description: >
-description: It is possible to attach arbitrary metadata to stub mappings, which can be later used to search or deletion, or simply retrieval.
+    It is possible to attach arbitrary metadata to stub mappings, which can be later used to search or deletion, or simply retrieval.
 ---

+# Associating and using metadata with API stubs

 It is possible to attach arbitrary metadata to stub mappings, which can be later used to search or deletion, or simply retrieval.